hype8912/return_rates/README.md

 # Return Rates

-A collection of deposit rates for banks, crypto, and other institutions I've accumulated since COVID.
+A collection of deposit rates for banks, crypto, and other institutions I've accumulated since January 2020.
 The information contained here is focused for the average consumer.
 If you have $100,000 you may have to dig into the rates more for higher interest.
 I currently do not list rates for youth, student, business, HSA, or IRA accounts.
 This may become available in the future.

 ## Assumptions